Web Components On Fire

 hotfx-lightbox::part(image)

-might be stretching the design of custom elements pretty far, but it
+be stretching the design of custom elements pretty far, but it works just fine.

 The original lightbox script, created by Lokesh Dhakar, dates back to 2005.
 Those were the dark days before jQuery was even released, and of course, version 2 was later updated to use jQuery.